btakita/business/packages/web/src/routes/[...a1__segment]/_content/holochain/20190505-holochain-offering.md

 The synthesis created provides an intuitive model to the complexities of a development ecosystem,
 	tested with the logic of code, & the feedback of creating software.

-Effective techniques in the small scale & can result in effective management
+Effective techniques in the small scale are necessary for the **effective concurrent management
-	of hundreds or even thousands of packages & apps concurrently.
+	of hundreds or even thousands of packages & apps**.

 <!-- ## Core Libraries -->
 <h2>